Lumisumu/tilhi-yt-dlp-gui/README.md

-# Tilhi - yt-dlp GUI
+# Tilhi

-Tilhi is an easy-to-use graphic use interface for yt-dlp and ffmpeg.
+Tilhi is an easy-to-use graphic use interface that combines yt-dlp and FFMPEG to download and clip videos.
 Download videos from the web and save them as either video or audio.
-You can also create clips to capture highlights of long videos/streams.
-Project goal is to make a handy tool for my friend who has had difficulty using command-line programs.
+You can also create clips to capture highlights of long videos/streams and use custom link lists to automate downloading multiple videos.
+The goal of this project is to make a handy tool for my friend who has had difficulty using command-line programs.

 Active development done in English, version with Finnish UI translation available in a separate branch.